ethanpng2021/userprofile/whs1.md

 5. **Feedback and Adaptation**
    - Continuously harvest feedback for refining models and adjust system parameters to improve accuracy and performance.

-This improved proposal emphasizes technological components that are efficient and scalable, ensuring STT can make data-driven decisions in real-time to optimize their inventory management.
+This improved proposal emphasizes technological components that are efficient and scalable, ensuring STAT can make data-driven decisions in real-time to optimize their inventory management.
 The combination of web crawling, real-time data processing, and predictive analytics can significantly enhance operational efficiency and competitive advantage.